 Basic earnings per share excludes the dilutive effects of stock options, unvested restricted stock and unvested restricted share units.
 Diluted earnings per share includes the dilutive effects of common stock equivalents such as stock options and unvested restricted stock awards.
 The Company used income from continuing operations as the control number in determining whether potential common shares were dilutive or anti-dilutive.
-The same number of potential common shares used in computing the diluted per share amount from continuing operations was also used in computing the diluted per share amounts from discontinued operations even if those amounts were anti-dilutive.
+The same number of potential common shares used in computing the diluted per share amounts from discontinued operations even if those amounts were anti-dilutive.